MMosley502/LEGUP/Developer-Setup-Guide.md

 ## Opening the Project within IntelliJ
 After opening IntelliJ, click on the "Open" button.
 Navigate to `C:\Users\your_username\Documents\GitHub\Legup` (or if you changed the path in the previous step, whatever path you changed it to) and open the folder.
 After a few moments, IntelliJ should open the project up.

 In the bottom right hand corner, a popup will appear saying that it found a Gradle script.
-Gradle is a tool used by Legup to build the code.
+Gradle is a tool used by LEGUP to build the code.
 Press the "Import Gradle Project" button.
-After about a minute, IntelliJ will import the Gradle commands needed for Legup.
+After about a minute, IntelliJ will import the Gradle commands needed for LEGUP.

-To verify that everything worked, press the "Project" button on the left sidebar followed by the "Legup" button (this shows you all the files and folders in the Legup project).
+To verify that everything worked, press the "Project" button on the left sidebar followed by the "LEGUP" button (this shows you all the files and folders in the LEGUP project).
 Your window should look similar to this:

 ![](https://i.ibb.co/S3dtrhP/legup-clone.png)

-## Running Legup
+## Running LEGUP
-To run Legup, you must build the project into a `.jar` file and then run the newly made file.
+To run LEGUP, you must build the project into a `.jar` file and then run the newly made file.

 Using IntelliJ, go to the Gradle window on the right side and run `Legup > Tasks > build > jar`.
 A terminal should appear at the bottom of the screen, and after a few minutes the terminal should print `Task execution finished 'jar'` (if the task never finishes successfully, you need to do some debugging).
 On the code navigation window, navigate to `Legup/build/libs`.